 14th Shamarpa Mipham Chokyi Lodro

-Mipham Chokyi Lodro was born on the 27th October, 1952 in Eastern Tibet, in the Kingdom of Derge, into the noble Athub family, as the nephew of the 16th Karmapa.
+Mipham Chokyi Lodro was born in 1952 in Eastern Tibet, in the Kingdom of Derge, into the noble Athub family, as the nephew of the 16th Karmapa.
 His birth is said to have been accompanied with extraordinary occurrences: rainbows of exceedingly clear colours appeared and filled the sky, and flowers suddenly bloomed even though it was winter.

 At the age of four, the child recognized old monks from Yangpachen monastery, the seat of the Shamarpas.
 At the age of six, the 16th Karmapa recognized the young Mipham Chokyi Lodro as the 14th Shamarpa and, in an informal ceremony, enthroned him at Tsurphu, the main seat of the Karmapas in Tibet.